-Located in China's northeastern coastal city of Dalian, this hotel and serviced apartment tower sits unobstructed overlooking the Yellow Sea to the south and China’s largest public plaza, Xinghai Square, to the north.
+Located in China's northeastern coastal city of Dalian, this 370-key hotel and 84-unit serviced apartment tower sits unobstructed overlooking the Yellow Sea to the south and China’s largest public plaza, Xinghai Square, to the north.
 Reflecting its unique site, the building’s design responds to both its physical and environmental context.
 The tower’s triangular plan ensures that all rooms receive southern light as well as views of the sea and nearby mountain ranges.
 Additionally, the triangular form helps to mitigate the impact of the area's uniquely high winds, channeling them to the building's northern corners and minimizing the structural impact on the slender tower.

 Programmatically, the hotel floors are stacked below the serviced apartment levels, enabling the core to telescope and creating the architectural "portal" along the north facade.
 Internal circulation is exposed on this face to provide all vestibules with ambient light and views of the park and skyline, while assuring a consistent lighting profile at night.
 The top two levels of the tower house the signature restaurant, offering unobstructed views in all directions.

 The tower sits atop a four-level podium that houses large banquet, meeting, dining, fitness and spa facilities.
 The main dining facility connects the building physically to its beachfront location while other functions, including the entry plaza and lobby, are elevated to capture commanding views of the bay and adjacent park.
 The fitness center and spa open out to a series of south-facing terraces, which provide both afternoon sun and a visceral connection to the sea.